 John is celebrating his second anniversary with his girlfriend.
 He decides to choose the most romantic restaurant in downtown Vancouver.
-Upon arriving at the destination, the couple was greeted by a number of servers and seated promptly.
+Upon arriving at the destination, the couple is greeted by a number of servers and seated promptly.

-The meal itself came to a total of $120, including taxes.
+The meal itself comes to a total of $120, including taxes.
 John realizes the exceptional and additional services provided by the waiters at the restaurant and decides to pay a gratuity (service charge) of 15% on top of his bill.

 Airbnb Service Charges

 Airbnb is an example of an online rental platform that imposes service charges to cover company costs.
-Airbnb has separate service fees for hosts and guests.
+Airbnb has separate fees for hosts and guests.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: